shakasom/geocoding/README.md

-# geocoding
+# Geocoding

-Geocoding tutorial in Python.
+* Geocoding tutorial in Python.

 If you want to expiriment the Jupyter notebook of this article, you can use Launch Binder below.